UniMath/largecatmodules/README.md

 - `SignatureBinproducts` : direct definition of bin products of  signatures
 - `SignatureCoproduct` : direct definition of coproducts of  signatures
 - `SignatureDerivation` : derivation of signatures
-- `Modularity` : Modularity in the specific context of signatures and their representations
+- `Modularity` : Modularity in the specific context of signatures and their models